Robert Solheim: Biography

-Solheim was born on Averøy, a small island on the west coast of Norway.
+Solheim was born on Averøya, a small island on the west coast of Norway.
 He grew up between the sea, the mountains, and the music (his parents love the same art).
 He started to play the organ at a very young age.
 Later, Solheim played drums in a band until he discovered a synthesizer with the name Jupiter-8 and started to compose.
 Under the name CURRENT he has released several downtempo and ambient-techno albums on labels Origo Sound, a Norwegian label which also had Biosphere, Circular Circular and Erik Wøllo.

 In 2005 he started releasing his material on his own label CURRENTMUSIK.
 All his releases have been called extraordinary creative works by the critics.

 Lately his creativity has turned more towards electronic music for clubs and dance-floors with several deep/tech-house and dubby techno EPs release the last years.

 Solheim has been participating in musical projects with other musicians.
 With the American composer Michael Snyder (Eidetaker) they formed AQUAVIT, a musical project who works on finding the harmonies between electronic and acoustic sounds.
 Their first and much anticipated work together, Telapatia, was released in 2008 applauded by critics and the public.
 Critics have said.
 “This is electronic music for the well travelled”.
 AQUAVIT later serves as a foundation for the Norwegian label AQUAVIT RECORDS, aimed to release quality electronic music without restrictions.

 He has composed and produced the music for another musical project very different from all of the others, THE OPIATES, with the German singer Billie Ray Martin.
 An advance of the work was presented in a concert in the mythical shop Rough Trade in London in March 2008.
 With the event, they released a 10 inch vinyl with the title Anatomy of a plastic girl.
 An electronic concept on the darker side of Chicago-house and retro.
 The first single from the album, "Rainy Days and Remixes" was released in September 2011, including remixes by Kim Ann Foxman from Hercules and Love Affair, Chris & Cosey and XHK Stepford.
 The album Hollywood Under The Knife was released with a show at HMV in London October 17.
 The single and album had artwork from Turner Prize winner Wolfgang Tillmanns.